Kluvens/Computer-Science/Networking/link-layer.md

 - Secondly, if adapters were to use IP addresses instead of LAN addresses, the IP address would have to stored in adapter RAM and configured every time the adapter were moved.

 ## ARP: address resolution protocol
+Because there are both network-layer addresses and link-layer addresses, there is a need to translate between them.
+For the Internet, this is the job of the Address Resolution Protocol (ARP).
+An ARP module in the sending host takes any IP address on the same LAN as input, and returns the corresponding MAC address.
+So we see that ARP resolves an IP address to a MAC address.
+ARP resolves IP addresses only for hosts and router interfaces on the same subnet.

 Every Internet host and router on a LAN has an ARP module.
 Each node has an IP address and each node's adapter has a lAN address.
+That is, each host and router has an ARP table in its memory, which contains mapping of IP addresses to MAC addresses.

 ARP table: each IP node on LAN has table
 - IP/MAC address mappings for some LAN nodes: <IP address; MAC address; TTL>
 - TTL: time after which address mapping will be forgotten

+A table does not necessarily contain an entry for every host and router on the subnet, some may have never been entered into the table, and others may have expired.

 ARP protocol in action:
 - A broadcasts ARP query, containing B's IP address (all nodes on LAN receive ARP query)